“And If I Die in Raleigh, At Least I Will Die Free…”

 North Carolina has one of the worst abortion laws in the country.
 If you need to have an abortion after 16 weeks (they say 20, but the state uses “conservative math” and starts counting at your last period, not actual conception), well, you have to submit your sonogram to the Department of Health and Human Services, to politicians, who are not medical doctors, so they can measure the fetus (which isn’t an exact science anyway).
 For real.
 Creepy, right?
 Also, I see some HIPPA lawsuits in the near future.

 And, did I mention weed is still illegal and in some places still punishable with jail time (and fines, and lawyer fees, and a record, etc.)?
-Millions of dollars per year are spent on the war against cannabis in NC, while we’re over here in Seattle paying taxes on it, being able to legally purchase accessories from sites like https://www.thedablab.com as well as the abundance of other stores, when such products in other states would be illegal to possess, enjoying our freedom, and the State of Washington is just cashing checks left and right.
+Millions of dollars per year are spent on the war against cannabis in NC, while we’re over here in Seattle paying taxes on it, when such products in other states would be illegal to possess, enjoying our freedom, and the State of Washington is just cashing checks left and right.
 (WA State received $67.5 million in revenue during the first year of legalization.)

 Yeah, this (and a whole slew of other issues I haven’t even mentioned) is what we are getting ourselves into.
 We’re moving to the South and inheriting all that comes with it.